tayskully/professional-portfolio/README.md

-# Module 2 Challenge:

-# Professional Portfolio
+# My Portfolio

-This challenge was to create a professional portfolio page from scratch using HTML, and CSS only.
-The page was to have a responsive layout, and present our numerous well-developed projects.
+This portfolio was created to serve as a professional portfolio page using HTML, and CSS only.
+The portfolio presents a responsive layout, and present my numerous well-developed projects.

 ## Installation